10krhinooo/ICS3203-CAT2-ALP-KIMANGA-VICTOR-151177/README.md

 ### Insights and Challenges

 ### Insights
-1. *System Call Usage*: The program demonstrates low-level interaction with the OS using Linux system calls for input and output.
+1. *System-Level I/O*: Uses Linux system calls to handle input and output to show how to communicate with the operating system.
-2. *Manual Input Conversion*: ASCII to integer conversion is handled manually, showcasing direct data manipulation in assembly.
+2. *Input Validation* : Highlights the significance of verifying unprocessed user data and manual ASCII-to-integer conversion.
-3. *Conditional Logic*: The program uses conditional jumps to handle different water level thresholds, emphasizing control flow in assembly.
+3. Using conditional jumps to provide a structured control flow, branching logic efficiently controls operations based on water level thresholds.

 ### Challenges
-1. *Limited Input Handling*: The program only accepts single-digit inputs (0-9), limiting its functionality.
+1. *Single-Digit Input Restriction*: The program only accepts single-digit values (0–9), limiting its ability to handle more complex inputs.
-2. *Memory Management*: Manual handling of memory increases the risk of errors like improper access.
+2. *Memory Access Risks*: Manual memory handling increases the risk of errors, such as incorrect reads or writes.
-3. *Debugging Complexity*: Debugging assembly programs is challenging due to the low-level nature of memory and system call usage.
+3. *Debugging Difficulties*: Debugging low-level assembly and system calls is intricate and requires detailed analysis.